integrated-ethics/web/content/labs-overview.md

 but are often unread.
 Using online tools, students explore the actual complexity of such agreements, consider solutions, and contemplate how to discuss the solutions with their superiors.

-## {{% lab-link title="Ethics in E-Commerce: Digital Nudging" %}}

-This lab considers ethics in E-Commerce.
-It explores how pre-set choices on webpages can “nudge” a person to choose options that are not in their best interest.
-A dilemma to be considered here is the tension between a company making money by encouraging customers to buy their product or to upgrade and the resulting positive or negative experience for the consumer.
-Ethical issues include transparency and dignity.

 ## {{% lab-link title="Software Reliability" %}}